Communication on the future of VAT

 The full text of the Council conclusions is available from the Council website.

-The Commission has published the guidelines in English on 29 October 2013.
+The Commission has published the practical guidelines in English on 29 October 2013.
 They are now available in all EU official languages as well as Chinese, Japanese and Russian.

 A proposal was put forward on 23 October 2013 for easing life for businesses and improving tax compliance.